A Guide to Patient and Public Involvement

 Thanks for watching.

-At HQIP we are proud to say that patient and public involvement (PPI) is at the heart of everything we do.
+At HQIP we are proud to say that involving patients and carers is at the heart of everything we do.

 We have set out our vision, commitment and approach to involving, engaging and informing patients and their representative organisations throughout our work in our strategy.

-We ensure PPI is reflected in our core business of commissioning to our resource development and within our governance structures.
+We ensure that patients and carers are reflected in our core business of commissioning to our resource development and within our governance structures.

 Central to this commitment is the Service User Network (SUN).
 This is an advisory group of people, patients, parents and carers, who have an active input into relevant HQIP work.